Financial help if you have a permanent physical, intellectual or psychiatric condition that stops you from working.

 - there are medical or other reasons why you can’t receive treatment

-If your condition is fully diagnosed, treated and stabilised, we then assess how your condition impacts your ability to function each day.
-A health professional does this using Impairment Tables.
+If we assess your disability or condition as fully diagnosed, treated and stabilised, we’ll also assess how it affects your ability to function each day.
+You may need to attend a Job Capacity Assessment to help us assess this using Impairment Tables.

-There are 15 and they’re used to give an impairment rating that helps us know if you’re eligible for DSP.
+There are 15 Impairment Tables and they’re used to give an impairment rating that helps us assess if you’re eligible for DSP.

 You can read more about Impairment Tables on the Department of Social Services website.